Ötztal

 The southern end of the valley, also called the Gurglertal, terminates at the border with Italy.
 The valley is formed by the main chain of the Alps, with many glaciers and high peaks, including the Weißkugel and the Similaun.
 The village of Obergurgl at the southern end of the Ötztal is the highest parish in Austria.

-The Ötztal consists of five municipalities (from north to south): Sautens, Oetz, Umhausen, Längenfeld, and Sölden.
+The Ötztal belongs to the Imst District and consists of five municipalities (from north to south): Sautens, Oetz, Umhausen, Längenfeld, and Sölden.
 The main industry in the valley is tourism.
 The mountains around the valley are popular with both mountaineers and skiers.
 There are ski resorts in the upper part of the valley at Sölden, Hochsölden, and Hochgurgl.
 The Timmelsjoch mountain pass connects the Ötztal with the Passeier Valley and Merano in the province of South Tyrol, Italy.

 The Ötztal Glacier Road is the highest paved road in the Alps.
 It is the access road from Sölden to the Rettenbach glacier and the Tiefenbachferner glacier.
 The highest point of the glacier road is at southern end of the ski tunnel (46°55′29″N 10°56′40″E).